jeremiah-joh/rnglibc/README.md

 `int os_random_buf(const void *buf, const size_t len)`

-note: Fills random data from operating system in buffer.
+Fills random data from operating system in buffer.
 It returns 0 on success, -1 if `/dev/random` file is not available.

+note: This function reads random bytes in `/dev/random` file.

 License
 -------